A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Under federal rules, people are granted a six-month window during which they can enroll in a Medigap plan regardless of their medical history.
 This window starts when they’re at least 65 and enrolled in Medicare Part B. Federal rules do not, however, guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.

-It’s important to note, however, that Vermont’s guaranteed-issue provision does not apply to people under 65 who are eligible for Medicare due to end-stage renal disease.
-But Vermont’s legislature is considering a bill in 2023 that would eliminate the exception for people with ESRD.
-If enacted, it would ensure that these beneficiaries have access to Medigap plans during the six-month window when they first enroll in Medicare.
+It’s important to note, however, that Vermont’s guaranteed-issue provision does not apply to people under 65 who are eligible for Medicare due to end-stage renal disease.13

-As of November 2022, 81,615 Vermont Medicare beneficiaries had stand-alone Medicare Part D prescription drug plans, and another 41,148 had Part D coverage integrated with their Medicare Advantage coverage.
-In total, about 77% of Vermont’s Medicare beneficiaries had Part D coverage, either as a stand-alone plan or as part of an Advantage plan.
+As of December 2025, 85,393 Vermont Medicare beneficiaries had stand-alone Medicare Part D prescription drug plans, and another 49,245 had Part D coverage integrated with their Medicare Advantage coverage.14 In total, about 80% of Vermont’s Medicare beneficiaries had Part D coverage, either as a stand-alone plan or as part of an Advantage plan.15

-For 2023 coverage, there are 24 stand-alone Medicare Part D plans available in Vermont, with premiums ranging from about $7 to $127 per month.
+For 2026 coverage, there are 11 stand-alone Medicare Part D plans available in Vermont, with premiums starting at $8.40 per month.16

 What additional resources are available for Medicare beneficiaries and their caregivers in Vermont?